bobbywatson100/bobbywatson100.github.io/_posts/2023-01-02-the-year-ahead.md

 categories: random-thoughts
 ---

-Despite the world in 2022 being kind of a shitshow, and some family things adding another later of crap to the mix, I have to say 2022 was a pretty good year for me.
+Despite the world in 2022 being kind of a shitshow, and some family things adding another layer of crap to the mix, I have to say 2022 was a pretty good year for me.

 When I quit my previous contract in April 2021, I thought it would take me two or three months to find another one.
 It ended up taking 10.
 When my contract ended in October 2022 (after multiple extensions), I was expecting the same amount of downtime.
 It turns out it only took two months, and I'm starting another job next week.
 (Which reminds me that I still have not tested the VPN access I got two weeks ago.)